Field Explosives Detection: IMS, ETD, Canines and Raman

 Last updated:

-When a suspicious package is flagged at an airport checkpoint, a border crossing, or a post-blast scene, the first analytical decision is not made in a laboratory.
-It is made within seconds, by a screener reading a device alarm, a handler watching a dog's nose work, or a scene examiner applying a colour reagent from a field kit.
-Field explosives detection sits at the intersection of chemistry, behavioural science, and operational security, and the tools available have multiplied dramatically since the 2001 attacks on the United States drove unprecedented investment in aviation security technology.
+At an airport checkpoint, a border crossing, or a post-blast scene, the first analytical decision is made within seconds by a screener reading a device alarm, a handler reading a dog's alert, or a scene examiner applying a colour reagent from a field kit.
+Field explosives detection draws on chemistry, behavioural science, and operational security, and the instrumentation available has expanded substantially since 2001.

 Four technology families dominate field detection.
 Ion mobility spectrometry trace detection devices are the workhorse of airport screening worldwide, from Heathrow Terminal 5 to Indira Gandhi International Delhi to JFK in New York, sampling milligrams or microgram quantities of surface residue from hands, luggage, and cargo.
 Explosive-detection canines extend coverage beyond fixed checkpoints to open areas, vehicles, and post-blast rubble, outperforming instruments in sensitivity for certain vapour-phase threats.
 Colour spot tests, carried in compact kits by scenes-of-crime officers, customs officers, and bomb-disposal teams, provide presumptive identification in situations where an instrument is unavailable or the analyte is a bulk solid rather than a trace.
 Handheld Raman and FTIR spectrometers close the gap between presumptive and confirmatory identification, delivering spectral library matches in under 30 seconds from a sealed bag, a powder residue, or a liquid surface.

 No single field method is sufficient on its own, and none is confirmatory by itself.
-Every positive field result requires laboratory confirmation before prosecution.
+Every positive field result requires laboratory confirmation before prosecution, the full confirmatory platform is covered in the topic on laboratory explosives analysis: LC-MS, GC-MS, IC, XRF and SEM-EDX.
 The architecture of an effective field detection programme is a layered one, with each technology compensating for the weaknesses of the others.
 Understanding those weaknesses is as important as understanding the science.

 Ion mobility spectrometry separates ions in the gas phase by measuring their drift velocity through a buffer gas under an applied electric field.
 In the classical drift-tube configuration, a vapour or swab sample is ionised by a radioactive source (typically Nickel-63 or Americium-241) or, in newer instruments, by a photoionisation lamp or corona discharge.
 The resulting ions are released in pulses into a drift tube filled with nitrogen or dry air at atmospheric pressure.
 A continuous electric field drives the ions toward a detector (a Faraday cup or electrometer), but ions of different sizes and shapes drift at different velocities because larger, more structurally complex ions collide more frequently with the buffer gas molecules and are retarded more.
 The time between ion release and detector arrival, the drift time, is converted to a reduced mobility value (K0) that is characteristic of the compound at a given field strength and temperature.